 "The human costs of the Coronavirus pandemic are already immeasurable and all countries need to work together to protect people and limit the economic damage.
-This is a moment for solidarity-which was a major theme of the meeting today of the 620 Finance Ministers and Central Bank Covernors." emphasized three points in particular: "First, the outlook for global growth.
-For 2020 It is negative-a recession at least as bad as during the global financial crisis or worse.
+This is a moment for solidarity," a point in particular: "First, the outlook for global growth; for 200 it is negative-a recession at least as bad as during the global financial crisis or worse.
 But we expect recovery in 2021.
 To get there, it is paramount to prioritize containment and strengthen health systems-everywhere.
 The economic impact is and will be severe, but the faster the virus stops, the quicker and stronger the recovery will be.
-"We strongly support the extraordinary fiscal actions many countries have already taken to boost health systems and protect affected workers and firms.
-We welcome the moves of major central banks to ease monetary health systems and protect affected workers and firms.
+Two strongly support the extraordinary fiscal actions many countries have already taken to boost health systems and protect affected workers and firms.
+We welcome the moves of major central banks to ease monetary notice.

+health systems and protect affected workers and firms.
 We welcome the moves of major central banks to ease monetary policy.

 "Second, advanced economies are generally in a better position to respond to the crisis, but many emerging markets and low-income countries face significant challenges.
-They are badly affected by outward capital flows, and domestic activity will be sewerely impacted as countries respond to the epidemic.
+They are badly affected by outward capital flows, and domestic activity will be severely impacted as countries respond to the epidemic.
 Investors have already removed US\$83 billion from emerging markets since the beginning of the crisis, the largest capital outflow ever recorded.
-We are particularly concerned about low-income countries in edet distress-an issue on which we are working closely with the World Bank.
+We are particularly concerned about low-income countries in debt distress-an issue on which we are working closely with the World Bank.

-Third, what can we, the IMF, do to support our members?
+"Third, what can we, the IMF, do to support our members?
 We are concentrating bilateral and multilateral surveillance on this crisis and policy actions to temper its impact.
 We will massively step up emergency finance-nearly 80 countries are requesting our help-and we are working closely with the other international financial institutions to provide a strong coordinated response.
-We are replenshing the Catastrophe Containment and Relief Trust to help the poorest countries.
+We are replenishing the Catastrophe Containment and Relief Trust to help the poorest countries.
 We welcome the pledges already made and call on others to join.
-We stand ready to deploy all our US\$1 trillion lending capacity. capacity.
+We stand ready to deploy all our US\$1 trillion lending capacity.